Those who are part of the post-millennial generation, Gen Z, spend all of their time online.

 Boomers will see the technology and hesitate to dive in, whereas a Gen Xer will find a way to adapt to the system.
 A Millennial or even a Gen Z, who’ve spent most or all their lives accustomed to mobile technology, might look at the same system and wonder if there is an easier way.

-These nuances help define and divide the mentality that each of these generations bring to a conference room table.
+These nuances help define and divide the mentality that each of these generations brings to a conference room table.
 By knowing how each generation approaches technology, IT can shape the nature of its support and what technology to deploy.

 On the other hand, if you hope to manage the expectations of a multigenerational workforce, you must first understand how people work and, more importantly, why.